-${}^{\star}\text{Please also refer to the Non-homeless Special Needs Table in the Needs.xls workbook}.$

-- 1. Describe the priorities and specific objectives the jurisdiction hopes to achieve for the period covered by the Action Plan. - 2.
+- Please also refer to the Non-homeless Special Needs Table in the Needs.xls workbook. - 1.
+Describe the priorities and specific objectives the jurisdiction hopes to achieve for the period covered by the Action Plan. - 2.
 Describe how Federal, State, and local public and private sector resources that are reasonably expected to be available will be used to address identified needs for the period covered by this Action Plan.

-Program Year 5 Action Plan Specific Objectives response:
+Program Year 4 Action Plan Specific Objectives response:

 - 1-2.
-The priorities and specific objectives of non-homeless special needs are as follows: - -The City will seek to continue to target over 70% of its CDBG funds to programming for households that are of low- and moderate-income or live in HUD designated low- and moderate-income census tracts. - -The City will seek to continue to implement a City Homebuyer Assistance Program to assist low- and moderate-income (80% or less of AMI) families to purchase existing and/or newly constructed homes in Ames. - -The City will seek to implement a Neighborhood Home Improvement Program (for the City limits of Ames only) to assist low-income (80% or less of AMI), single-family homeowners in maintaining their homes and the community's housing stock.

-- -The City will continue and expand its Neighborhood Sustainability Program to concentrate on demolishing dangerous properties in its viable residential neighborhoods and to continue to assist low- and moderate-income (80% or less of AMI) families in obtaining housing with the acquisition and/or demolition of existing properties and/or existing structures and/or lots to be developed by a non-profit organization and/or the City of Ames. - -The City will seek to continue to implement a Neighborhood Infrastructure Improvements Program that will address the deteriorating infrastructure in low- and moderate-income Census Tracts. - -The City will utilize information from its Updated 2013 Impediments to Fair Housing Study (anticipated to be completed by June 30, 2013) to determine and address the needs of this population.
+The priorities and specific objectives of non-homeless special needs are as follows: - -The City will seek to continue to target over 70% of its CDBG funds to programming for households that are of low- and moderate-income or live in HUD designated low- and moderate-income census tracts. - -The City will seek to continue to implement a City Homebuyer Assistance Program to assist low- and moderate-income (80% or less of AMI) families to purchase existing and/or newly constructed homes in Ames. - -The City will seek to implement a Neighborhood Home Improvement Program (for the City limits of Ames only) to assist low-income (80% or less of AMI), single-family homeowners in maintaining their homes and the community's housing stock. - -The City will continue and expand its Neighborhood Sustainability Program to concentrate on demolishing dangerous properties in its viable residential neighborhoods and to continue to assist low- and moderate-income (80% or less of AMI) families in obtaining housing with the acquisition and/or demolition of existing properties and/or existing structures and/or lots to be developed by a non-profit organization and/or the City of Ames. - -The City will seek to continue to implement a Neighborhood Infrastructure Improvements Program that will address the deteriorating infrastructure in low- and moderate-income Census Tracts. - -The City will utilize information in its 2009 Impediments to Fair Housing Study to address the needs of this population and seek to update the study in 2012-13.